 Are we millennials sucking at adulting?
 If yes, why?
 If no, why?
-There is a common answer to both of these why(s) and that is “life skills”.
+There is a common answer to both of these why(s) and that is “life-skills”.
 Low life skills will make your life feel like being pulled by a bullock cart, and high life skills can jetski your life through the cold water.
 Doesn’t matter if you are from the generation of baby boomers, Gen X, millennials or Gen Z, the one thing that is for sure going to make your life a bit easy is dependent upon the fact that how handy you are.
+So to help you being handy in your life, we have brought 8 really basic and important Life skills to learn.

 Skills are like our own personal toolbox, and its instruments we use to tackle any situation or problem in our personal or professional life.
 As a matter of fact, it is more important than education.
 A person can survive without a mechanical graduate degree if he actually has the practical skills to repair a vehicle, but if he has a degree and doesn’t know how to tighten a screw, he surely is going in for some trouble and a lot of struggle.